Candidate Net Promoter Score | The Ultimate Guide

 Did the recruiter measure CNPS before applying for a position at your company?
 Ask for the recruiter's personal Candidate Net Promoter Score.
 If it is important to work with improving your employer brand and turning candidates into promoters, you will need recruiters that have this skill.

 A metric to help individual recruiters improve

 This is so powerful!
-Working closely together with your recruiters and showing them their own CNPS and comparing them both internally and externally will give your brand more promoters 💪
+Working closely together with your recruiters and showing them their own CNPS and comparing the scores both internally and externally will give your brand even more promoters 💪

-More candidates choose you instead of competing employers
+More candidates will choose you instead of competing employers

 This could be compared with the word-of-mouth effect.
 Promoters are those that actively talk about your brand in a positive way to people they meet.
 So start turning every candidate into a promoter, it will give you a huge advantage 😎

 Promoters help boost your employer brand